 Isn’t it a disadvantage that the Academy is so young?

-It’s not about how young the institution is, but rather about its reputation.
-Clearly, building an image takes time.
-The CEA has undergone tremendous growth over the past three years, with its staff and program portfolio expanding several times over, and it continues to develop.
-This entails a lot of work and challenges, but it is the only way to become truly well-known and recognized.
+What matters is not how young it is, but the reputation it holds.
+Clearly, building such an image takes time.
+Over the past three years, the CEA UM has undergone tremendous development, with its staff and programme portfolio multiplying several times, and it continues to evolve.
+This brings a great deal of work and challenges, but it is the only way to become truly well-known and respected.

 The summer universities and the LLM program have enriched me with exceptional professional knowledge.
 However, I don’t like to highlight specific events or moments, because that would overshadow the others, and numerous valuable experiences would be lost that way.